CodeBrauer/fotoshare.co-album-downloader/README.md

 # Usage

 Notice: The album must be Public.
+(You can set it temporarily Public for the download, and set it back to private after the download finished)

 **For smaller albums:**